Poisson transform and unipotent complex geometry: Introduction

 \section{Introduction}

 This article considers range theorems for the Poisson transform on Riemannian symmetric spaces $Z$ in the context of horospherical complex geometry.

 We assume that $Z$ is of non-compact type and let $G$ be the semisimple Lie group of isometries of $Z$.
 Then $Z$ is homogeneous for $G$ and identified as $Z=G/K$, where $K\subset G$ is a maximal compact subgroup and stabilizer of a fixed base point $z_0\in Z$.
 Classical examples are the real hyperbolic spaces which will receive special explicit attention at the end of the article.
 The Poisson transform maps sections of line bundles over the compact boundary $\partial Z$ to eigenfunctions of the commutative algebra of $G$-invariant differential operators $\mathbb{D}(Z)$ on $Z$.
-Recall that $\partial Z = G/P$ is a real flag manifold for $P=MAN$ a minimal parabolic subgroup originating from an Iwasawa decomposition $G=KAN$ of $G$.
-The line bundles we consider are parametrized by the complex characters $\lambda$ of the abelian group $A$, and we write $\Pc_\lambda$ for the corresponding Poisson transform.
+Recall that $\partial Z = G/{ \oline P}$ is a real flag manifold for ${ \oline P =MA\oline N}$ a minimal parabolic subgroup originating from an Iwasawa decomposition ${ G=KA\oline N}$ of $G$.
+The line bundles we consider are parametrized by the complex characters $\lambda$ of the abelian group $A$, and we write $\Pc_\lambda$ for the corresponding Poisson transform. { We let $N $ be the unipotent radical of the parabolic subgroup $P=MAN$ opposed to $\oline P$. }

 The present paper initiates the study of the Poisson transform in terms of the $N$-geometry of both $Z$ and $\partial Z$.
 Identifying the contractible group $N$ with its open dense orbit in $\partial Z$, functions on $N$ correspond to sections of the line bundle via extension by zero.
 On the other hand $N\bs Z\simeq A$.
-Hence, given a function $f\in L^2(N)$ with Poisson transform $\phi\in \Pc_\lambda(f)$, it is natural to consider the family $\phi_a$, $a\in A \simeq N\bs Z$, of functions restricted to the $N$-orbits $Na\cdot z_0\subset Z$.
+Hence, given a function $f\in L^2(N)$ with Poisson transform $\phi { =} \Pc_\lambda(f)$, it is natural to consider the family $\phi_a$, $a\in A \simeq N\bs Z$, of functions restricted to the $N$-orbits $Na\cdot z_0\subset Z$.
 A basic observation then is that the functions $\phi_a$ extend holomorphically to $N$-invariant tubular neighborhoods $\Tc_a\subset N_\C$ of $N$.
 Our main result, Theorem \ref{maintheorem}, identifies for positive parameters $\lambda$ the image $\Pc_\lambda(L^2(N))$ with a class of families $\phi_a$ in weighted Bergman spaces $\B(\Tc_a, {\bf w}_{\lambda, a})$ on these tubes $\Tc_a$.

 Range theorems for the Poisson transform in terms of the $K$-geometry of both $\partial Z$ and $Z$ were investigated in \cite{I} for spaces of rank one.
 Note that $\partial Z\simeq K/M$ and that every line bundle over $K/M$ is trivial, so that sections can be identified with functions on $K/M$.
 On the other hand $K\bs Z\simeq A/W$ with $W$ the little Weyl group, a finite reflection group.
 Given a function $f \in L^2(K/M)$ the image $\phi=\Pc_\lambda(f)$ therefore induces a family of partial functions $\phi_a: K\to \C$ with $\phi_a(k):=\phi(ka\cdot z_0)$ on the $K$-orbits in $Z$ parametrized by $a\in A$.
 As $\phi$ is continuous, we have $\phi_a\in L^2(K)$, and \cite{I} characterizes the image $\Pc_\lambda(L^2(K/M))$ in terms of the growth of $\|\phi_a\|_{L^2(K)}$ and suitable maximal functions.
 Interesting follow up work includes \cite{BOS} and \cite{Ka}.